MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/documentation/setup.md

 ##### Preparing your hardware
 * Make sure you turn off swap on all your devices
+* Turn off the Ubuntu firewall or at least open all the relevant ports for K3s
+* Install openssh so the machines can talk to each other
+* Install venv for python virtual environments
 * Set up all your devices for passwordless SSH between them by exchange SSH keys and quadruple check this before you run the playbook.
 * On the device you're going to run the playbook from set that one up for passwordless SSH with itself.
 I know it sounds goofy, but it can hang otherwise as Ansible connects to the host via SSH.
 FTR it will often just connect and run fine, but if it doesn't..